 What Is the A-1 Visa?

-- Consular Officer holding a position in their country’s consulate or embassy
+- Consular officers holding a position in their country’s consulate or embassy

-- Ministers and their cabinet traveling to the U.S. on government business
+- Public ministers and their cabinet traveling to the U.S. on government business

-An A-1 visa holder’s family (spouse or children under 21 years of age) is also accepted under the A-1 visa status.
+An A-1 visa holder’s family (spouse or children under 21 years of age, as defined in as defined in 22 C.F.R.
+41.21) is also accepted under the A-1 visa status.
 Because the A-1 visa is the only non-immigrant U.S. visa to allow prestigious government officials to travel to the U.S. for diplomatic purposes, lower local government officials of the foreign nation do not qualify for the A-1 visa.

 A-1 Visa Privileges And Revocation